hpssjellis/tfjs-node-saving-parallel-training/README.md

 1. cd nodejs
 1. nvm install 8 (Only needed on cloud9 to insure using nodejs version 8 or above)
 1. npm install
-1. chmod 766 tfjs-layer-0.txt    (Set permissions on the data files so web users can write to the files)
+1. chmod 766 multi-layer-0.txt    (Set permissions on the data files so web users can write to the files)
+1. chmod 766 multi-layer-1.txt
+1. chmod 766 multi-layer-2.txt
-1. chmod 766 tfjs-layer-1.txt
+1. chmod 766 multi-layer-3.txt
 1. node server.js

 1. (Load the webpage however that happens on your server.
 Hopefully you can click a link in the output from server.js)